eme64/blog/_posts/2024-12-24-Intro-to-C2-Part00.md

 **Credits**

-At this point, I would like to thank [Tobias Hartmann](https://github.com/TobiHartmann) and [Christian Hagedorn](https://github.com/chhagedorn) from the Swiss Comiler Team for mentoring me over the last years, and for their contributions to this blog series.
+At this point, I would like to thank [Tobias Hartmann](https://github.com/TobiHartmann) and [Christian Hagedorn](https://github.com/chhagedorn) from the Swiss Compiler Team for mentoring me over the last years, and for their contributions to this blog series.
 They have made countles suggestions and corrections.
 If you find any errors, that's still on me ;)